 Our kids do Reading Eggs, Literacy Planet, Study Ladder and Prodigy and a couple of these are through school.
 Currently, HDMs can get 25% off Matific Galaxy, a fun & engaging online maths learning platform for kids in K-6.
 Matific features hundreds of curriculum-aligned activities that focus on teaching core maths skills such as addition, subtraction, multiplication, geometry, data analysis and much more.
 To redeem this offer enter the voucher code 25MGF when you check out here: https://bit.ly/2JfdSDK

 Research what’s available for the age of your kid/s.
 Kids are very used to online learning these days so this won’t be huge leap for them hopefully.
-And we’re sure that in coming days schools / the NSW Government will be providing further information around this too, if they haven’t already.
+And we’re sure some schools may have also provided further information on this too.